patrickbwarren/SunlightHNC/README.md

 ## General purpose HNC code

-The current release is version 1.11 (beta).
+The current release is version 1.12 (beta).

+Version 1.12 adds direct calculation of HNC free energy (see documentation).

 Version 1.11 fixes another bug: missing mean-field contribution to thermodynamics for off-SYM RPM potential.
 Version 1.10 fixes a bug: missing contact virial pressure contribution in the HNC free energy.
 Version 1.9 brings the source code up to modern FORTRAN standards and corrects a problem with EXP in v1.8.
 Version 1.8 includes the MSA closure and various potentials for Slater smeared charges.
 Version 1.7 handles an arbitrary number of components (rather than a maximum of three, as for previous versions).

 #### Features

-* FORTRAN 90 based, with example python driver scripts ;
+* FORTRAN 90 based, with example python driver scripts;
-* HNC, MSA, RPA, and EXP closures ;
+* HNC, MSA, RPA, and EXP closures;
-* fast Ng solver, and Ng decomposition for long range potentials ;
+* fast Ng solver, and Ng decomposition for long range potentials;
-* multicomponent (arbitrary number of components) ;
+* multicomponent (arbitrary number of components);
-* hard core (RPM-like) and soft core (DPD-like) potentials ;
+* hard core (RPM-like) and soft core (DPD-like) potentials;
-* full structural thermodynamics ;
+* full structural thermodynamics;
 * fully open source.

 See [PDF documentation](oz_doc.pdf "oz_doc.pdf") for details.